Skip to main content

 Jan.
 17, 2025: Request for proposals opened

-To address these challenges in the field of aerodynamics, NREL, on behalf of the U.S. Department of Energy’s Wind Energy Technologies Office, has issued a request for proposals (RFP) from industry and academia to advance necessary data and tools that can accelerate the development of cost-effective, high-performance large commercial turbines.
-The RFP will offer up to $6.25 million in funding to eligible entities.
+To address these challenges in the field of aerodynamics, NREL on behalf of the U.S. Department of Energy's Wind Energy Technologies Office, issued a request for proposals (RFP) from industry and academia to advance necessary data and tools that can accelerate the development of cost-effective, high-performance large commercial turbines.
+The RFP provides up to $6.25 million in funding to eligible entities.

 The Focus of This Research